 - 1. The history of Palaeoanthropology.
 Key trends in Human Evolution.
 Finding the fossils of our evolutionary ancestors and reconstructing their environments. - 2.
 Earliest hominins: Possible and probable.
 Sahelanthropus, Orrorin, and the new star: Ardipithecus. - 3.
 Climate changes, the expansion of grasslands.
 The adaptive advantages of bipedalism.
 The hominin community diversifies (I): Australopithecus. - 4.
 The hominin community diversifies (II): Paranthropus, Kenyanthropus.
 The earliest evidence for tool use: Dikika and the Lomekwi industry. - 5.
 The rise of genus Homo and the first global dispersals.
 A journey to Dmanisi and Java. - 6.
-Homo erectus revolutionises the fossil record Technology, subsistence and dispersal Out of Africa. - 7.
+Homo erectus revolutionises the fossil record Technology, subsistence and dispersals Out of Africa. - 7.
 The first Europeans: Atapuerca's treasure: Homo antecessor.
-Homo heidelbergensis is on fire!
-Introducing the newest star: Homo naledi. - 8.
-The dawn of Homo neanderthalensis in Europe and models for the origins of modern Homo sapiens in Africa.
+Homo heidelbergensis is not your ancestor!
+Introducing Homo naledi - 8.
+The dawn of Homo neanderthalensis in Europe and models for the origins and dispersals of modern Homo sapiens in Africa.
 Burials and the mysteries of Neanderthal extinction.
-The Denisovans. - 16 Human Sciences Preliminary Course Handbook 2017-2018, Version 1.0, October 2017
+The Denisovans.